Bentley Crewe

-Bentley Crewe, also named the Pyms Lane site after the street it is located on; is the headquarters and design and manufacturing centre of Bentley Motors Limited on the outskirts of Crewe, Cheshire, England.
+Bentley Crewe, also named the Pyms Lane site after the street it is located on, is the headquarters and design and manufacturing centre of Bentley Motors Limited on the outskirts of Crewe, Cheshire, England.
 The site covers an area of 521,111 m2, of which 166,930 m2 is indoors.

 History

 Rolls-Royce Crewe

-In preparation for war, Rolls-Royce and the British Government searched for a location for a shadow factory to ensure production of aero-engines.
+In preparation for World War II, Rolls-Royce and the British government searched for a location for a shadow factory to ensure production of aero-engines.
 Crewe, with its excellent road and rail links, as well as being located in the northwest away from the aerial bombing starting in mainland Europe, was a logical choice.
 Crewe also had extensive open farming land.
 Construction of the factory started on a 60-acre area on the potato fields of Merrill's Farm in July 1938, with the first Rolls-Royce Merlin aero-engine rolling off the production line five months later.
-25,000 Merlin engines were produced and at its peak, in 1943 during World War II, the factory employed 10,000 people.
+A total 25,000 Merlin engines were produced, employing 10,000 people at its peak in 1943.